nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .output}

 You can see that I also have a directory called `singularity`.
-It contains Singularity source code that I downloaded from github.
+It contains Singularity source code that I downloaded from GitHub.
 More on that later.

 The simplest way to use this container would be to just start an interactive shell inside.
 Singularity allows you to do this with the `shell` command.